JarudeC/fxsafe/README.md

 How to use:
 1. Install node.js
-2. cd to root folder
+3. cd to root folder
+4. npm install
-3. npm install
+5. npm install chart.js react-chartjs-2
-4. npm run dev
+6. npm run dev

 A Next.js application with Supabase backend and Vercel deployment.